 This activity is used as a reinforcement activity following my use of JCE Classroom Activity #113: An Interlocking Building Block Activity in Writing Formulas of Ionic Compounds.
 It could be used as a stand alone activity to support writing ionic formulas and names.

 Have you seen the new Crayola Crystal Effects Window Markers?
 You can draw on windows with these markers.
 Better yet, you can use these markers to teach students some chemistry!
 After drawing on a window with these markers and waiting a little while, the marker ink appears to crystalize!
-Check out the video below to see how they work.
+Check out the video.

 Have you ever cooked a marshmallow in a microwave?
 In case you are not familiar with this experiment, when a marshmallow is heated in a microwave, gases trapped in the marshmallow expand and escape.
 When the gas molecules escape from the marshmallow, they push against the marshmallow, causing it to expand.
-To see this experiment, play the video below.
+Check out the video.

 Moles, mole ratios and stoichiometry have been frustrating topics for many of my chemistry students.
 The MOLE and Avogadro’s number get tangled up in other Chemistry jargon and students have stared at me like I am speaking another language.
 I have been around long enough to know this is a problem that many of us have faced.
 I have tried many ideas that have helped and I want to share a few.